 Being Smart Only Helps So Much

-Many people think that you can only get malware by downloading suspicious files, running unpatched software, visiting the wrong websites, and doing other irresponsible things like having the Java plug-in enabled in your web browser.
-It’s true – this is how most people pick up malware.
-But this isn’t the only way malware can spread.
+Many people think that you can only get malware by downloading suspicious files, running unpatched software, visiting sketchy websites, and doing other irresponsible things like having the Java plug-in enabled in your web browser.
+But while this is certainly the most common way to pick up malware, it is not the only way malware can spread.

 These flaws are corrected as soon as they’re found, but new ones inevitably pop up.

 In other words, your computer could be infected just from you visiting a website.
-Even if you only visit websites you trust, the website itself could be compromised – something that happens with alarming frequency these days.
+Even legitimate websites you trust can be compromised—through advertisers or some other vulnarability—and this happens with alarming frequency these days.

 If a zero-day in a piece of software you use does give the bad guys an opportunity to get malware onto your system, an antivirus is your last layer of defense.
-It shouldn’t be your only layer of protection, but it is an important one.
+It may not protect you against the zero-day flaw, but it will likely catch and quarantine that malware before it can do any damage.
+It shouldn’t be your only layer of protection (browsing carefully is still important), but it absolutely needs to be one of your layers of protection.
 And there’s no good reason not to run an antivirus on Windows.

 Why Wouldn’t You Run an Antivirus?

 Some people believe that antivirus software is heavy and slows down your computer.
-This was certainly true in the past.
+This is certainly true for some antivirus programs.
 Older Norton and McAfee antivirus software suites were infamous for slowing down your computer more than actual viruses would.
-They’re full of notifications and inducements to keep paying for a subscription and buy more expensive security suites, just as adware annoys you with requests to buy products.
+Even some modern antivirus programs are full of notifications and inducements to keep paying for a subscription and buy more expensive security suites, just as adware annoys you with requests to buy products.

-Antiviruses like Microsoft Security Essentials are a very low-hassle way to increase your security.
-There’s no reason not to use them – unless you just want to brag online that you’re too smart for an antivirus.
+As such, there’s no reason not to use Windows Defender—unless you just want to brag online that you’re too smart for an antivirus.